StimulCross/donation-alerts/packages/api/README.md

 console.log(rawData);
 ```

-At the time of writing this documentation, the output looks like this:
+At the time of writing, the output resembles the following structure:

 ```ts
 interface DonationRawData {